RandomStudio/tether-soundscape-rs/README.md

 ### Events
 TODO: discrete events (clip begin/end) should be published in addition to the stream of "state" messages.
 This could be useful for driving external applications that only need to subscribe to significant begin/end events.

+## Using 🦀 Rust because:
+- Minimal memory/CPU footprint for high performance
+- Cross-platform but without any need to install browser, use Electron, etc.
+- Visualisation via Nannou
+- Great way to learn about low-level audio sample/buffer control, multi-threading in Rust (Nannou always uses separate "realtime" thread for audio)

+___
 ## TODO:
 - [x] Apply "loop" as well as trigger/hit/once-off functions
 - [x] Allow clips to be stopped/removed while playing (without stopping whole stream)